|Media||Sound bites||Photo Gallery||Contact us|

 Under the enthusiastic direction of John Dunford, we have covered a wide range of music encompassing most familiar choral works - and some not so often heard.
 From Monteverdi's Vespers of 1610 to Karl Jenkins' The Armed Man, via works by, among many others, Bach, Mozart, Haydn, Brahms, Fauré, Rossini, Schubert, Finzi, Puccini, Orff, John Rutter, and, of course, Handel.

-We aim to put on four major concerts a year, normally at our home venue of St James's Church, Wetherby (by kind permission of the vicar and church wardens).
+We aim to put on four major concerts a year, normally at our home venue of St James' Church, Wetherby (by kind permission of the Priest-in-Charge and church wardens).

 We occasionally perform at other venues, including Leeds Town Hall and Ripon Cathedral, and from time to time we join with other choirs to tackle major works such as Verdi's Requiem and Elgar's Dream of Gerontius.